MasayoshiSugimoto/JsPong/README.md

 First, JsPong starts the game by creating the services and setting the _onload_ function.
 The _PongLoop_ function will then be called 60 times per seconds.
 The _PongLoop_ call the _GameLoop.update_ function.
 The following actions are executed in sequence:

-# Update the paddle position based on keyboard inputs
+1. Update the paddle position based on keyboard inputs
-# Update the game objects (paddle/ball) based on time.
+1. Update the game objects (paddle/ball) based on time.
 The ball will move in the direction of the velocity
-# Detect collision, reverse the velocity of the ball if needed
+1. Detect collision, reverse the velocity of the ball if needed
-# Make sure that the game objects are contained in the field and do not go out
+1. Make sure that the game objects are contained in the field and do not go out
-# Draw the screen
+1. Draw the screen

+Once done, another call of _GameLoop.update_ will be scheduled and the above sequence will be executed again.